OrganicAC/CV/README.md

 - I contributed to the growth of X while doing Y (job, or otherwise)
 - I built this, made this, broke this, fixed this, etc.
 - A link to some on-line evidence (blogs, videos, articles, etc.)

-## Education

-#### Makers Academy (Nov 2021 - Mar 2022)
-An intense 16 week coding bootcamp that taught self-learning, good coding practice, as well as a number of important principles.
-- Pair programming for daily tasks, as well as teamwork for projects.
-- Gave and received code reviews at the start of each week
-- A focus on testing and TDD to ensure clean and well written code
-- Following industry standard principles such as DRY and SOLID
-- When working on projects, used MVP's, created and followed User Stories
-- Followed Agile methodology, having stand ups and retros

 ## Hobbies